infused/ansel_iconv/README.md

 - Report bugs: <http://github.com/infused/ansel_iconv/issues>
 - Questions?
 Email [keithm@infused.org](mailto:keithm@infused.org?subject=ANSEL::Iconv)
   with ANSEL::Iconv in the subject line

 ## Compatibility

-ANSEL::Iconv is compatible with Ruby 1.8.6, 1.8.7, 1.9.2, and 1.9.3
+ANSEL::Iconv is compatible with Ruby 1.8.6, 1.8.7, 1.9.2, and 1.9.3.
+Ruby must
+be compiled with iconv support.

 ## Installation

     gem install ansel_iconv

 ## Basic Usage

 Conversion from ANSEL to any other encoding is fully supported, but you cannot convert to ANSEL from another encoding.
 Two-way encoding may be added in the future.

     require 'ansel_iconv'

     # convert ANSEL to UTF-8
     converter = ANSEL::Iconv.new 'UTF-8'
     converter.iconv("\xB9\x004.59") # => "£4.59"

 You can use ANSEL::Iconv as a replacement for the built-in Iconv, because non-ANSEL conversions are simply passed through to Iconv.

     # convert UTF-8 to UTF-16
     converter = ANSEL::Iconv.new 'UTF-16', 'UTF-8'
     converter.iconv("£4.59") # => "\376\377\000\243\0004\000.\0005\0009"

 ## About the ANSEL character set

 [ANSI/NISO